sru0309/python_practices/Readme.md

      A string value is a collection of one and more characters put in single , double , triple quotes.

 Operators-
-     operators are use to perform operation on variables and values
+     operators are use to perform operation on variables and values.